OpenTherm

-OpenTherm (OT) is a standard communications protocol used in central heating systems for the communication between a central heating boiler and a thermostatic controller.
+OpenTherm (OT) is a standard communications protocol used in central heating systems for the communication between central heating appliances and thermostatic controllers.
 As a standard, OpenTherm is independent of any single manufacturer.
-A controller from manufacturer A can in principle be used to control a boiler from manufacturer B. However, OpenTherm controllers and boilers do not always work properly together.
+A controller from one manufacturer can in principle be used to control a boiler from another.
+However, OpenTherm controllers and boilers do not always work properly together.
 The OpenTherm standard comprises a number of optional features and some devices may include manufacturer-specific features.
 The presence or absence of such features may impair compatibility with other OpenTherm devices.

 History

 OpenTherm was founded in 1996 because multiple manufacturers needed a simple-to-use communicating system between room controller and boiler.
 It had to run, like the existing controllers, over the existing two wires, not polarity sensitive, without the use of batteries.
 For one British pound, Honeywell sold the first specification to the OpenTherm Association in November 1996.
 Shortly after, the first products appeared on the market.
 By 2008 the Association had grown to around 42 members and has regularly updated and improved the specification.
 Furthermore, the Association is also active in lobbying for the interests of its members and is also present at exhibitions like the ISH (Frankfurt) and the Mostra Convegno (Milan).
 As of 2016, the association has 53 members from around the world.

+OpenTherm appliances are mainly used in Europe.

 Design

-Communication is digital and bi-directional between the controller (master) and the boiler (slave).
+Communication is digital and bi-directional between the controller (primary) and the boiler (secondary).
 Various commands and kinds of information can be transferred; however, the most basic command is to set the boiler's target water temperature.
 OpenTherm makes use of a traditional untwisted 2-wire cable between controller and boiler.
-OpenTherm is not polarity sensitive: wires can be swapped.
+The protocol is not polarity sensitive: wires can be swapped.
 The maximum wiring length is 50 m up to maximum 2 x 5 ohm resistance.
 For backward compatibility with traditional switching thermostatic controllers, OpenTherm specified that if the two wires are connected together then the boiler will switch on.

+Due to the secondary supplying power over the two wires, the controller does not require its own power connection.

+The primary sends out a 32-bit signal every second, to which the secondary sends an acknowledgement message: